MarketDAO

 The election process follows these steps:

-- Token Distribution: When an election starts, every governance token holder receives an equal number of voting tokens (Token ID corresponding to the proposal ID)
+1. Claim Period: When an election starts, governance token holders can claim voting tokens (Token ID corresponding to the proposal ID) equal to their vested governance token balance

 Voting on Proposals